Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 If your vehicle meets the legal requirements of the MOT test it will pass its test and the test station will register this online with the DVLA.
 If it fails you will need to retest your vehicle.

-MOT tests are carried out at a local garage that has been approved for MOT testing.
+MOT tests are carried out at garages that have been approved for MOT testing.
 These are called MOT test stations.